sendgrid/docs/source/Integrate/Frameworks/laravel.md

   show: true
 ---

 Laravel provides a clean API over the popular SwiftMailer library with drivers for SMTP, PHP's `mail`, `sendmail` and more.
-For this example we'll be sending an email with SendGrid using the SMTP Driver.
+For this example, we'll be sending an email with SendGrid using the SMTP Driver.
 For more information, check out the docs for [Laravel's Mail interface](http://laravel.com/docs/mail).

-In Laravel 5.5 LTS, Mailable classes are used.
+Laravel 5.5 LTS uses Mailable classes.
 Mailables in Laravel abstracts building emails with a mailable class.
-Basically, mailables are responsible for collating data and passing them to views.
+Mailables are responsible for collating data and passing them to views.

+{% anchor h2 %}
+Before you begin
+{% endanchor %}

 In `.env` you need to find and configure these variables: